-Carry You to Freedom (108,000 words) is a multicultural, multigenerational magical realism novel conceived as a kind of a Narnia for grownups.
+Carry You to Freedom (103,000 words) is a multicultural, multigenerational magical realism novel – a kind of a Narnia for grownups.

-Meanwhile, her erstwhile cousin, Flynn Twomey, witnesses the same clay-masked militia stealing away maimed and wounded soldiers during the Battle of Beersheba in World War I. He suppresses what he saw, too afraid that if he speaks the truth he’ll be considered shell-shocked and/or demented.
+Meanwhile, Flynn Dunne witnesses the same clay-masked militia stealing away maimed and wounded soldiers during the Battle of Beersheba in World War I. He suppresses what he saw, too afraid that if he speaks the truth he’ll be considered shell-shocked and/or demented.
 But when the clay-masked men pursue him also, he must escape to the other side of the world.

 Grace and Flynn’s exiles take separate trajectories: one through St. Louis and New York City, the other through 1920’s Hollywood and into the remotest parts of the American Southwest.
 After years of wandering, they find each other in the Outer Banks.
 Sharing their stories, they slowly realize that there are ancient societies warring just beneath the surface of history, and the fight has at last broken into the open.
 But why do these otherworldly strangers care so much about Grace and Flynn?